 Tickets are $20 plus tax for each day's grounds pass.
 You can purchase tickets in advance, no extra charges, online or at the gate ($5 more at the gate).
 A pass for every day, Tuesday through Sunday is $50 plus in advance, $65 at the gate.Tickets are good any day, so you don't have to decide in advance which day you'll attend.
 You may also purchase various types of pavilion and suite tickets which provide access to special seating areas and, in some cases, includes food and beverage.

 Yes.
 The Golf Channel will cover the tournament all four days.

 Children 17 and under are admitted free (grounds pass only) with a ticketed adult, maximum four free junior admissions per ticketed adult.

 There are two 18-hole championship courses at Wildfire Golf Club.
-During the tournament the ladies will play a combination of the two courses, 9 holes of each.
+During the tournament, the ladies will play a combination of the two courses, 9 holes of each.

-On each day of the tournament the ladies will tee off from both the 1st and the 10th tee boxes.
+On each day of the tournament, the ladies will tee off from both the 1st and the 10th tee boxes.

 Cameras are permitted on Tuesday and Wednesday only.

 Camera carrying cases, backpacks and other larger bags are not permitted.
 Chairs are fine, but not the chair bags.
-Cellular phones are permitted, but must be turned off or silenced when you are anywhere near the field of play.
+Cellular phones are permitted but must be turned off or silenced when you are anywhere near the field of play.

-Visit the LPGA Founders Cup online.
+For more info, visit the LPGA Founders Cup online.